 - Brain Shrinkage.
 Chronic stress can cause the cerebrum to shrink.
 This is the area of the brain responsible for memory, emotion, and metabolism.
 In essence, allowing yourself to experience chronic stress states makes you less likely to deal with stress effectively in the future.
 It becomes a vicious cycle.

 Considering the physical and emotional impact stress can take on our bodies and minds, it’s essential to learn how to reset—especially on those more stressful days than usual.
-It’s entirely possible to reset your mindset after a stressful day has derailed you.
+Resetting your mindset after a stressful day has derailed you is entirely possible.
 It takes some healthy coping strategies and a willingness to let go of the daily grind.

 Take heart.
 It is possible to reduce chronic stress.
 It’s a matter of choosing to make self-care a priority.
 Read on for some helpful tips on resetting your stressed out brain.

 Dos and Don’ts for a Healthy Brain Reset

 - Don’t self-medicate.
 Sometimes it’s tempting to turn to alcohol, unhealthy foods, or other substances to manage stress.
 You might feel a little bit better in the short term, but the long-term effects of using substances to cover up your emotions can be significant.
 Regular self-medication with unhealthy solutions can cause addiction problems, worsening symptoms, cranky mood swings, and other health problems.
 They also tend to damage your relationships with other people.